Useppa Island – Try to Get There Once in Your Lifetime

-The first step was to select accommodations by visiting www.useppa.com which is the website for the club.
+The first step was to select accommodations by visiting the club’s website.
 Here you can choose from seven rooms in the former winter home of the legendary Barron Collier or a variety of suites in smaller buildings on the island.
 We chose the Gasparilla Suite which featured a fire place (not required needless to say), a four poster bed with a mirrored canopy and cathedral ceiling.
-The price was surprisingly affordable given the exclusive nature of Useppa.
-The next step was to reserve a spot on the water taxi that leaves the marina in Bokeelia at the northern tip of Pine Island three or four times a day for Useppa.
-Arriving at Southwest Florida International Airport, it was an easy one hour drive to the marina where, for a reasonable fee, the rental car was to be parked while we journeyed to Useppa.
+The price was surprisingly affordable given the exclusive nature of Useppa Island.
+The next step was to reserve a spot on the water taxi that leaves the marina in Bokeelia at the northern tip of Pine Island three or four times a day for Useppa Island.
+Arriving at Southwest Florida International Airport, it was an easy one hour drive to the marina where, for a reasonable fee, the rental car was to be parked while we journeyed to Useppa Island.

 Protected by Cayo Costa on one side and Pine Island and other barrier islands close by, the island has very little surf, but does have lots of powdery white sand on its beach on the west side.
 And while waves may lap the beach, they are so gentle the foot prints of the nocturnal foraging raccoons left in the tidal zone the night before, are still visible the next day under six to eight inches of the incoming waters.
 The shelling is not as good as on Sanibel but there is an abundance of live king crowns, and lots of little silver fish.
 As we trolled along in the shallow water on the beach looking for shells, we noticed small schools of the tiny little silver guys trailing along behind, apparently sifting through whatever we stirred up in our footprints.
 As we turned they turned, and so it went.
 We could also see small schools of six to ten inch silver fish darting about, not much interested in us our gang of tiny followers.